Amazon ignites tablet war with Fire, takes on Apple

 "These are premium products at non-premium prices," Chief Executive Jeff Bezos said.
 "We are going to sell millions of these."

 Analysts had expected Amazon's tablet to be priced around $250, roughly half the price of Apple's dominant iPad, which starts at $499.
-The Nook Colour e-reader costs $249.
+The Nook Color e-reader costs $249.

 The Web retailer might be angling for a lower-end slice of the market that Apple -- which maintains a careful grip over its higher-end branding and margins -- has traditionally steered clear of.